jackdoe/zr/README.txt

 "popularity" and then a score is created which is totally biased towards viewcount.

-For the topN hits we query the sqlite database, find the question threads, sort the answers by score and pretty print them (see the example)
+For the topN hits we query the sqlite database, find the documents, sort the answers by score and pretty print them (see the example)

-Anyway, I am quite excited about this bloomy search, because you get some very interesting properties, first the probability of getting a mismatch decreases with the amount of tokens in the query, and so far I have been getting only good results.
-I am still learning how it behaves, but it is the first time I am exploring random in a search problem.

-There is one more trick being used, in order to prefer things on the top of the files (threads) more than the bottom, I split the blob in 32 chunks, with chunk = max(32,sqrt(line number)), then on query time I create a dismax query with 32 AND queries.. as I said, quite funky!

 # Install